-We evaluate the performance of different methods based on naturalness and task performance.
-To evaluate the naturalness of the generated motions, we examine the skill coverage and motion quality, when compared to the reference data.
-We also evaluate the ability of the controller to perform the correct skills for interacting with a particular obstacle, as specified by the reference motions, referred to as \textit{skill accuracy}.
-Moreover, we quantify the deviation of the performed skills from the reference motions, which we refer to as \textit{tracking error}.
-Because the goal for the character is to clear a sequence of obstacles, the generated motions may not be synchronized with the reference motions, and variations in timing make it impractical to calculate a frame-by-frame distance.
-Therefore, Dynamic Time Warping (DTW)~\cite{DBLP:books/daglib/0019158} is used to align the generated motion with the reference motions before calculating the tracking error.
+\textbf{Parkour task.} To assess naturalness, we examine the skill coverage and motion quality, when compared to the reference data.
+We evaluate whether the controller performs the correct skills for interacting with each particular obstacle, referred to as \textit{skill accuracy}, and measure the deviation from reference motions using \textit{tracking error}.
+Since the character aims to traverse a sequence of obstacles, the generated motions may not be synchronized with the reference motions, making frame-by-frame comparison impractical.
+We use Dynamic Time Warping (DTW) to align motions \cite{DBLP:books/daglib/0019158}.
 To estimate the \textit{skill accuracy}, we compute the DTW distance between the generated motion clip and all reference motions and identify the most similar reference motion to infer the performed skill.
-If the performed skill matches the reference motion for the given obstacle, it is considered correct; otherwise, it is counted as incorrect.
-The \textit{tracking error} is defined as the DTW distance between the generated motion and the ground truth reference motion corresponding to a specific obstacle from the reference data.
-Details of how to calculate DTW are available in the appendix.
+If the performed skill matches the expected reference motion for the obstacle, it is considered correct.
+Otherwise, it is incorrect. \textit{Tracking error} is defined as the DTW distance between the generated motion and the ground-truth reference motion corresponding to the specific obstacle.
+Additional details on DTW computation are provided in the appendix.

-Finally, we evaluate the controller's effectiveness on the target following task.
-Task performance is quantified using the average \textit{task completion} rate, which evaluates whether the controller can successfully traverse a sequence of obstacles.
-The character is initialized with random generated sequences of obstacles, consisting of five randomly selected obstacles each.
-To evaluate the controller's robustness to scene variations, Gaussian noise $\mathcal{N}(0,0.03)$ is applied to perturb the position and orientation of the obstacles, and Gaussian noise $\mathcal{N}(1,0.03)$ is used to perturb the obstacle's scale.
-The task is completed if the character successfully clears all obstacles and reaches the endpoint.
+We also evaluate the controller's effectiveness on the target following task.
+Task performance is quantified using the average \textit{task completion} rate, which evaluates whether the character successfully traverses a random sequence of five obstacles and reaches the endpoint.
+To test the controller's robustness to scene variations, Gaussian noise $\mathcal{N}(0,0.03)$ is applied to perturb the position and orientation of the obstacles, and Gaussian noise $\mathcal{N}(1,0.03)$ is used to perturb the obstacle's scale.